Make a Freedom of Information request

-If a request relates to the environment, we are required to deal with it under the Environmental Information Regulations 2004 (EIR) even though it has been submitted as an FOI request.
+If your request relates to the environment, we are required to deal with it under the Environmental Information Regulations 2004 (EIR) even though it has been submitted as an FOI request.

 What can I ask about?

-You can ask about anything related to Ofcom's remit.
-But please search or browse this website first, to check if the information is already available.
+You can ask whether we hold information about anything related to Ofcom's remit.
+But to check if the information is already available, please search or browse this website first.
+You might find it useful to check:

 Connected Nations and infrastructure reports